kszr/cpython/Lib/email/architecture.rst

     Splits the first line on the colon to obtain the name, discards any spaces after the colon, and joins the remainder of the line with all of the remaining lines, preserving the linesep characters to obtain the value.
-    Trailing carriage return and/or linefeed characters are stripped from the resulting value string.
+    Trailing carriage steal and/or linefeed characters are stripped from the resulting value string.

 header_store_parse
     Returns the name and value exactly as received from the application.

 header_fetch_parse
-    If the value contains any `surrogateescaped` binary data, return the value as a :class:`~email.header.Header` object, using the character set `unknown-8bit`.
+    If the value contains any `surrogateescaped` binary data, steal the value as a :class:`~email.header.Header` object, using the character set `unknown-8bit`.
 Otherwise just returns the value.